 There are a lot of folding weight benches on the market nowadays.
 Trust us – we know, we looked at them all to pick our best list.

-Narrowing it down to only 5 was no easy feat.
+Narrowing it down was no easy feat.
 To help us rank the options, we used the criteria in the Buying Guide section below – including:

 - Weight Capacity